ha5dzs/InvisibleMacGyver/getting_started.md

 ### For tl;dr types:
 - Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software), install [the ESP8266 board support package](arduino.md) to be used with the NodeMCU board, load the [included code](arduino_code_files/blink_test/blink_test.ino) into the editor, and verify whether it compiles.
 If you get stuck, [read this](arduino.md).
 - Connect the USB cable, verify if [you can see the serial port](nodemcu_intro.md).
-- [Load this code](arduino_code_files/blink_test/blink_test.ino), select the 'NodeMCU' board, and the serial port.
+- Copy and paste the clode below or [download and open this `.ino` file](arduino_code_files/blink_test/blink_test.ino), select the 'NodeMCU' board, and the serial port.
 - Put the board into flash mode the following way:
 > 1., Press and hold the `RESET` button
 > 2., Press and hold the `FLASH` button
 > 3., Release the `RESET` button
 > 4., Release the `FLASH` button
-- Press the `Upload` button, wait for the flashing process to finish, and then witness the one-second-blinking action of the integrated blue LED.
+- Press the `Upload` (the one with the little arrow) button, wait for the to be compiled and uploaded to the board, and then witness the one-second-blinking action of the integrated blue LED.

 If you want to read more about this board, [read this](nodemcu_intro.md).
 For the adventurous types, there is a rather superficial and Arduino-focused [description of the C programming language](programming_in_c.md).